Airbotics/uptane-server/docs/developers-guide.md

  */
 ```

+## Documentation

+If you add a page to documentation, you'll need to add it to the `SUMMARY.MD` document for it to be listed.

 ## Commit messages

 We don't use structured commit messages (yet) and keep our commit messages short, simple and description in lowercase present tense.
 We'll probably change this over time.